prisma-korea/graphql-schema-generator/README.md

 pnpm install @prisma-korea/graphql-schema-generator
 ```

-2. Add the generator to the schema
+2. Add the generator to the schema.

 ```prisma
 generator graphql {